cjnolet/data-science-references/README.md

 A list of references I've found useful in my path to becoming a better and more well-rounded data scientist.

-## Timeseries Forecasting / Dynamical Systems Analysis
+## Timeseries Forecasting / Non-Linear Dynamical Systems Analysis

 ### Phase Space
 - https://en.wikipedia.org/wiki/Takens%27s_theorem